jidafan/Performance-Report/README.md

 #### 2.31 Measures

 Before we begin creating charts and graphs.
 We will create the custom measures and tables will be used in the analysis.
 To organize the custom measures, I created a measures table to hold them and put an "_" at the front to move it to the top of the tables.
+The measures they were created were grouped into 4 groups: PYTD, YTD, Switch, and Base Measures.

+1. Previous Year To Date (PYTD)

+The measures in this category measure the Previous year's Sales, Quantity, and Gross Profit.

+2. Year To Date (YTD)

+The measures in this category measure the Current year's Sales, Quantity, and Gross Profit.

+3. Switch

+The measures in this category hold variables for the filter that allows users to parse through the information on the dashboard.
+It also contains the comparison between YTD and PYTD.

+4. Base Measures

+The measures in this category hold the basic measures that do not fall under the under category's such as Cost of Goods and Gross Profit%